What is the value of accreditation? What is in it for my agency?

 What training is required for my agency's accreditation team?

-Only the accreditation manager is required to attend the Quality Improvement through Accreditation Workshop and the CFAI Peer Assessment Webinar.
+Only the accreditation manager is required to attend the Quality Improvement Fire and Emergency Services Workshop and the CFAI Peer Assessment Webinar.
 However, if agencies are able, we encourage them to get additional team members trained by attending the above-noted classes.

 We are a Registered Agency.
 What is the best way to prepare for Applicant Agency status?

-We recommend that the accreditation manager, fire chief, and at least one other person who can fill in for the accreditation manager, when necessary, first attend the Quality Improvement Through Accreditation (QITA) Workshop.
+We recommend that the accreditation manager, fire chief, and at least one other person who can fill in for the accreditation manager, when necessary, first attend the first attend the Quality Improvement for the Fire and Emergency Services (QIFES) Workshop.
 Then, the accreditation manager (and any others) should attend the CFAI Peer Assessor Webinar to become a CFAI peer assessor.
 The accreditation manager should conduct a site visit as a new peer assessor and gain the experience necessary to clearly understand how the peer assessment process works.

 What are the timelines for submitting final documents for a site visit?

 Currently, CFAI holds public hearings twice annually to render a vote on granting accredited status.
 These hearings are in spring at CPSE’s Excellence Conference and in the summer at the IAFC’s Fire Rescue International.
 Agencies wishing to achieve accredited status in the spring will need to upload all required accreditation documents to the online platform by the 30th of September of the previous year.
 The deadline for the summer hearings is March 31st of the same year.
 It is important to stay update to date on CPSE happenings for changes in the hearing’s schedules and site visits.

 Can I request a delay, deferral, or an extension from CFAI?